-We have worked closely with third sector organisations to support the wider sector and our communities.
-For example, our Cymru Managing Director is a voluntary Trustee for Cymru Ard a Visiting Fellow at the University of South Wales UDIDD, a number of Dimensions Cymru colleagues have presented at conferences and attended schools and careers events to raise awareness and to share best practice and innovation.
+We have worked closely with charity and voluntary organisations to support the third sector and our communities.
+For example, our Cymru Managing Director was a voluntary Trustee for Cymru and is a Visiting Fellow at the University of South Wales UDIDD (Unit for Development in Intellectual and Developmental Disabilities).

+A number of Dimensions Cymru colleagues have presented at conferences and attended schools and careers events to raise awareness and to share best practice and innovation.

 Wherever possible, we have invested in the third sector by working with small, local, non-profit organisations and providers to accommodate our events and functions.
+We support the development of Community 'Hubs' for example by renting our office, training and meeting spaces from smaller, 3rd sector organisations wherever possible.

 Dimensions Cymru has been a key partner in the operation of the Positive Behaviour Support All-Wales Community of Practice through our Behaviour Support Manager.